Ford, Yahoo reality show to tout electric Focus

-NEW YORK/DETROIT (Reuters) - Ford Motor Co will partner with Yahoo Inc on a reality show this spring to promote its first electric passenger car, a move that comes as the auto industry is growing more pessimistic about the prospects for these kinds of vehicles.
+NEW YORK/DETROIT, April 10 (Reuters) - Ford Motor Co will partner with Yahoo Inc on a reality show this spring to promote its first electric passenger car, a move that comes as the auto industry is growing more pessimistic about the prospects for these kinds of vehicles.

 The show, called “Plugged In,” will be broadcast on Yahoo’s streaming video site starting in May, Ford said in a news release on Tuesday.
 Three two-person teams will travel to 10 major U.S. cities, including Los Angeles and New York, and compete in a scavenger hunt while driving the Focus Electric.